 According to new alumni board member Joshua McCauley ’14, Shenandoah helped him reach his career goals through the inspiration provided by professors and mentors.

 They taught me that whatever I do, I need to do it with passion and joy.”

-McCauley is currently the youth director at Community of Faith United Methodist Church and is working towards a Master of Divinity at Wesley Theological Seminary in Washington, D.C.
-McCauley felt called to youth-based work in part because of his mentors at Shenandoah, Dean of Spiritual Life Justin Allen and Vice President for Student Life Rhonda VanDyke Colby.
-“I am brand new in my position, but every week has been rewarding for me as I am getting to use what I have learned from Shenandoah and am learning at Wesley.”
-Attending graduate school while working is tough for McCauley, but he states that the rewards far outweigh the challenges.
+McCauley is currently associate pastor at Duncan Memorial United Methodist Church in Ashland, Virginia.
+He earned a Bachelor of Arts degree in Religion while at Shenandoah and obtained a Master of Divinity degree at Wesley Theological Seminary in Washington, D.C.
+McCauley felt called to youth and college age ministry in part because of his mentors at Shenandoah, Dean of Spiritual Life Justin Allen, D.Min., and Vice President for Student Life Rhonda VanDyke, D. Min.
+“I am starting my second year in my position, and s a part of my position, I have the privilege to do ministry on the campus of Randolph-Macon College and to work with the students,” said McCauley.
+“My position is rewarding for me as I am getting to use what I have learned from Shenandoah and Wesley in my ministry.”

 It is important to stay active and to give my time to SU because of the experiences I received at Shenandoah.
 I want to see the opportunities that I had continue on for the students to come.”

 McCauley is most excited to return to campus and reconnect with the faculty, staff and students present, as well as returning to Winchester for the Shenandoah Apple Blossom Festival in early May.